Editor’s Note: Queeno Bianka, one of St. Kizito Foundation’s scholars, wrote the following post. Our team edited her post for clarity.

-After being rescued we spent six months at the Caritas Rehabilitation Center in Gulu.
+After being rescued, we spent six months at the Caritas Rehabilitation Center in Gulu.
 We then returned home to our uncle.
 Our uncle had his own family.
-One of his children told me that I was a fatherless child – and I should leave home and look for him.
+One of his children told me that I was a fatherless child and that I should leave home and look for him.
 This incident made me realize that I was different without an identity and no home to call our own.
-Shortly after this my mother left us in the care of different relatives in order to go back to school.
+Shortly after this, my mother left us in the care of different relatives to go back to school.

-My mother completed some of her schooling – but dropped out in senior four because she couldn’t bear the pain her children were going through in her absence.
-I respect my mother for this brave decision – and I promised her I would study and be obedient so that whatever she missed she would be able to get from me when I grow up.
+My mother completed some of her schoolings but dropped out in senior four because she couldn’t bear the pain her children were going through in her absence.
+I respect my mother for this brave decision, and I promised her I would study and be obedient so that whatever she missed, she would be able to get from me when I grow up.

-I have a vision to become one of the best midwives in order to save the lives of mothers and their children at birth.
+I have the vision to become one of the best midwives to save the lives of mothers and their children at birth.
 I hope to prevent maternal mortality in the world I live in.
-I pray that other children – who are vulnerable like I was – will have doors open to them as were opened for me.
+I pray that other children, who are vulnerable like I was, will have doors open to them as were opened for me.
 Finally, I ask God to bless Fr.
 Don Dunson and the St. Kizito Foundation as they continue to bring hope to vulnerable children.

 Support St. Kizito